 A Physical security strategy is not a document that can come straight off the shelf and be used to protect the physical security of a building.
-It needs to be bespoke and it needs to take into account your business needs and how you operate.
-SGW will work with you and any key stakeholders to analyse and assess your needs are and what threats your business face and how to develop a physical security strategy based on that information.
+It needs to be bespoke, whilst taking into account your business requirements and how you operate.
+SGW will work with you and any key stakeholders to analyse your needs, assess the threats to your business and support you in developing a physical security strategy based on that information.

-A physical security strategy will encompass the overall management of any from off physical security used, such as; CCTV, access control, perimeter intrusion detection systems (PIDS) and security staff to name a few.
+A physical security strategy will encompass the overall management of any form of physical security used, such as; CCTV, access control, perimeter intrusion detection systems (PIDS) and security staff to name a few.
 Without a centrally well thought out and planned document outlining who does what and how each aspect is interlinked the security system will fail.

 SGW will be able to review any current physical security strategies in place and make recommendations on how to improve them, or we can assist in the creation of a new physical security strategy.

 SGW can also help you review the balance of physical security presence and the use of new technology and which is more cost effective as well as an effective security solution.